wpnimitz/fxp-child/README.md

-# fxp-child
+# FixitPress Theme
-Divi Child Theme
+A child theme for Divi Theme of ElegantThemes